Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

     ![A screenshot of my lighthouse score](/media/lighthouse.png)

     - The Lighthouse function in devtools was used to see if the font and the font colours used were easy to read and access.
 I can confirm that the page on my website passed.

+ - ## Bugs
+   - ### Unresolved bugs
+     - An unresolved bug in my code, is the validation in the HTML as it was throwing up errors to do with the 'li' element which I used.
+     - Discounted categories can only be discounted by < 10%.
+It will not allow you to give a discount over 10% to a category.

+   - ### Resolved Bugs
+    - Coupon validation was not updating the total in basket.
+    - The quantity bar was not increasing/decreasing in numerical order.
+    - Free delivery functionality.
+    - Newsletter sign up and coupon generation

  # Languages used
    - HTML
    - CSS